Land borders are often considered as obstacles, and a variety of remedies have been experimented.

 The core issue is to quantify the impact on border crossing time resulting from the introduction of a fully functioning OSBP at border crossings on transport corridors.

-The project objective is to develop a web-based corridor performance monitoring system (CPMS) that will provide reports and indicators measuring border crossing time and route trucking time for several corridors in Eastern and Southern Africa.
+The project objective is to develop a web-based transport monitoring system (TMS) or as it was previously know, the corridor performance monitoring system (CPMS), that will provide reports and indicators measuring border crossing time and route trucking time for several corridors in Eastern and Southern Africa.

 The production of the indicators is based on GPS positioning data obtained from the truck fleet management systems operated by trucking companies and / or GPS fleet management service providers.
-This builds on the previous and successful similar project operated by TMSA.
+This builds on the previous and successful similar project operated by TMSA, Worldbank and USAID.

-The project and stakeholders are coordinated by the SATIAH Team, who has a broader objective to facilitate policy development and related capacity building in the transport sector of Africa.
+The project and stakeholders are coordinated by the Worldbank Team, who has a broader objective to facilitate policy development and related capacity building in the transport sector of Africa.